MithrilJS/mithril.js/docs/framework-comparison.md

 As a rule of thumb, if your team is already heavily invested in another framework/library/stack, it makes more sense to stick with it, unless your team agrees that there's a very strong reason to justify a costly rewrite.

-If you're starting something new, do consider giving Mithril a try, if nothing else, to see how much value Mithril adopters have been getting out of 8kb (gzipped) of code.
+However, if you're starting something new, do consider giving Mithril a try, if nothing else, to see how much value Mithril adopters have been getting out of 8kb (gzipped) of code.
+Mithril is used by many well-known companies (e.g. Vimeo, Nike, Fitbit), and it powers large open-sourced platforms too (e.g. Lichess, Flarum).

 ---

 ## Why use Mithril?

 In one sentence: because **Mithril is pragmatic**.
-If you don't believe me, take 10 minutes to go over the [guide](introduction.md) to see how much it accomplishes, compared with official guides for other frameworks.
+The 10 minutes [guide](introduction.md) is a good example: that's how long it takes to get working knowledge of Mithril's virtual DOM system, XHR and routing tools.

-Mithril is all about getting stuff done.
-It comes out of the box with a compact set of tools that you'll likely need for building Single Page Applications, and no distractions.
-The Mithril API is small and focused, and it's designed to leverage previous knowledge - e.g. view language is Javascript, HTML attributes have no syntax caveats, Promises are Promises, hyperscript selectors mirror CSS and is JSX-compatible, `m.request` option names mirror [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) - all of this so you can get up to speed fast.
+Mithril is all about getting work done efficiently.
+Doing file uploads?
+[The docs show you how](request.md#file-uploads).
+Authentication?
+[Documented too](route.md#authentication).
+Exit animations?
+[You got it](animation.md).
+No extra libraries, no magic.

 ---